banwarp/benton_epi/covid19/scriptParameters.md

 lString = "Compartment"                 # Title of legend
 ```

+There is an option to separate nodes into different node groups.
+Then a subset of node groups can be plotted, and these can either sum nodes across all selected node groups, or to plot the different node group sums to compare different node groups.

+### Further reading
 Read [scriptNotes.md](scriptNotes.md) for an explanation of the different steps in the script.